aceppaluni/Keto-Folder/README.md

 Contributing
 License

-Instilation
+Instilation:
 Clone the repository https://github.com/aceppaluni/Keto-Folder

-Usage
+Usage:
 Initialize the project and server using NPM start
 Open the project using the expo app available for both IOS and Andriod.

-👏 How to Contribute
+👏 How to Contribute:
 The main purpose of this repository is to provide consumers an easy way to find delcious recipes.

-📄 License
+📄 License:
 React Native is MIT licensed, as found in the LICENSE file.